nn250/nn250/README.md

 # Hi there, I'm Nina 👋🏾 👩🏾‍💻

 I'm a Senior Data Analyst who is passionate about growing and forever learning.
-I am a firm believer in sharing knowledge and experience with other and the importance this plays in creating awareness and opportunties for other.
+I am a firm believer in reflecting on experiences and sharing knowledge with other.
+Both have served me well in life and I hope to pass it forward.

 - 🌱 I’m currently learning ...
 Data Engineering on GCP and Arabic language
 - 👯 I’m looking to collaborate on ... data science projects for social good